Lemoncode/webpack-by-sample/03 Environments/04 Production Configuration/README.md

 ## Prerequisites

 Prerequisites, you will need to have nodejs installed in your computer.
-If you want to follow this step guides you will need to take as starting point sample _04 CSS Modules_.
+If you want to follow this step guides you will need to take as starting point sample _03 HMR_.

 ## steps